Thank you for visiting!

 My name is David(Dave) P. Van Anda.
 I’m currently based in New Jersey and am a graduate student at Indiana University Bloomington studying Data Science with a particular interest in Machine Learning, Network Science, and Complex Systems.

-I also work full-time at a textile manufacturer where I program knitting machines.
+I also work full-time at a textile manufacturer where I program 3-D knitting machines.
 I’m currently working on rebuilding my Java image processing application in Python.
-It’s much faster and more comprehensive.
-I’ve just about programmed myself out of a job.
+It takes a bitmap as input.
+The output is a folder of files written in machine code that the knitting machines can understand.
+It’s much faster and more comprehensive than the Java version.
+Depending on the bitmap, the process is now faster by more than 90%.
+Since I am in charge of creating these machine code tech packs, I’ve just about programmed myself out of a job.
+In addition to this, my role includes using technology to build systems for general process improvement (internal and customer facing)

 Applied Machine Learning I526 with Dr. James Shanahan – Logistic Regression and regularization.
 Decision trees and pruning, implementation of decision trees.
 Support vector machines and making them work in practice.
 Boosting – implementing different boosting methods with decision trees.
 Using the algorithms for several tasks – how to set up the problem, debug, select features and develop the learning algorithm.
 Unsupervised learning – k-means, PCA, hierarchical clustering.
 Implementing the clustering algorithms.
 Parallelizing the learning algorithms.